-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. z.
-Substance Use Disorder Office visits, including evaluations, diagnostic and treatment services \$30 copayment The deductible does not apply.
-2. Intensive outpatient programs \$30 copayment The deductible does not apply.
-Medication-assisted treatment Please note: When the prescription drug component of this treatment is received at a pharmacy, your Prescription Drug benefit will be applied.
-30% coinsurance Inpatient services, including residential treatment services a.
-Room and board 30% coinsurance b.
-Hospital or facility-based professional services 30% coinsurance c.
-Attending physician services 30% coinsurance d.
-Partial program 30% coinsurance AA.
-Treatment of Temporomandibular Joint (TMJ) Disorder Treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder Covered at the corresponding benefit level depending on type of services provided.
-For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and ervices authorized by Medica.
+Tier 1 - Preferred Tier 2 - Standard a pharmacy, your Prescription Drug benefit will be applied.
+Inpatient services, including residential treatment services a.
+Room and board 30% coinsurance 30% coinsurance b.
+Hospital or facility-based professional services 30% coinsurance 30% coinsurance c.
+Attending physician services 30% coinsurance 30% coinsurance d.
+Partial program 30% coinsurance 30% coinsurance AA.
+Treatment of Temporomandibular Joint (TMJ) Disorder Treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder Covered at the corresponding Tier 1 - Preferred benefit level, depending on type of services provided.
+Covered at the corresponding Tier 2 - Standard benefit level, depending on type of services provided.
+For example, office visits are covered at the office visit Tier 1 - Preferred benefit level and surgical services are covered at the surgical services Tier 1 - Preferred benefit level.
+For example, office visit are covered at the office visit Tier 2 - Standard benefit level and surgical services are covered at the surgical services Tier 2 - Standard benefit level.

 Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-BB.
-Urgent Care 1.
-Urgent care center visits See Office Visits CC.
-Vision Refractive eye exams Coverage is limited to one visit per member per calendar year for members 18 years and younger (coverage continues through the end of the month in which the member turns 19).
-Vision therapy and orthoptic and/or \$30 copayment The deductible does not apply.
-30% coinsurance pleoptic training, to establish a home program, for the treatment of strabismus and other disorders of binocular eye movements Coverage is limited to 5 training visits and 2 follow-up eye exams per calendar year.
-3. Eyewear, including eyeglass lenses, frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19) Coverage is limited to one pair of frames and lenses every calendar year.
+Tier 1 - Preferred Tier 2 - Standard вв.
+Urg ent Care 1.
+Urgent care center visits See Office Visits See Office Visits cc.
+Visi on 1.
+Refractive eye exams \$30 copayment \$60 copayment Coverage is limited to one visit per member per calendar year for members 18 years and younger (coverage continues through the end of the month in which the member turns 19).
+The deductible does not apply.
+The deductible does not apply.
+2. Vision therapy and orthoptic and/or pleoptic training, to establish a home program, for the treatment of strabismus and other disorders of binocular eye movements 30% coinsurance 30% coinsurance Coverage is limited to 5 training visits and 2 follow-up eye exams per calendar year.

+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+Network Providers Tier 1 - Preferred Tier 2 - Standard Eyewear, including eyeglass lenses, frames or contact lenses for members 18 years of age and younger received from an optical provider (coverage continues through the end of the month in which the member turns 19) Coverage is limited to one pair of frames and lenses every calendar year.
 Contact lenses are limited to coverage once every calendar year.
-30% coinsurance
+30% coinsurance 30% coinsurance